ccxt/ccxt/doc/manual.rst

 .. code:: javascript

     {
-        'id':        'btcusd',  // string literal for referencing within an exchange 'symbol':    'BTC/USD', // uppercase string literal of a pair of currencies 'base':      'BTC',     // uppercase string, base currency, 3 or more letters 'quote':     'USD',     // uppercase string, quote currency, 3 or more letters 'precision': { ... },   // (optional) orders' price and amount precisions 'limits':    { ... },   // (optional) limits for order management 'info':      { ... },   // the original unparsed market info from the exchange }
+        'id':     'btcusd',   // string literal for referencing within an exchange 'symbol': 'BTC/USD',  // uppercase string literal of a pair of currencies 'base':   'BTC',      // uppercase string, base currency, 3 or more letters 'quote':  'USD',      // uppercase string, quote currency, 3 or more letters 'precision': {        // number of decimal digits "after the dot" 'price': 8,       // integer
+            'amount': 8,      // integer
+            'cost': 8,        // integer
+        },
+        'limits': {           // value limits when placing orders on this market 'amount': {
+                'min': 0.01,  // order amount should be > min
+                'max': 1000,  // order amount should be < max
+            },
+            'price': { ... }, // same min/max limits for the price of the order
+            'cost':  { ... }, // same limits for order cost = price * amount
+        }
+        'info':      { ... }, // the original unparsed market info from the exchange
+    }

 Each market is an associative array (aka dictionary) with the following keys:

 -  ``id``.
 The string or numeric ID of the market or trade instrument within the exchange.
 Market ids are used inside exchanges internally to identify trading pairs during the request/response process.
 -  ``symbol``.
 An uppercase string code representation of a particular trading pair or instrument.
 This is usually written as ``BaseCurrency/QuoteCurrency`` with a slash as in ``BTC/USD``, ``LTC/CNY`` or ``ETH/EUR``, etc. Symbols are used to reference markets within the ccxt library (explained below).
 -  ``base``.
 An uppercase string code of base fiat or crypto currency.
 -  ``quote``.
 An uppercase string code of quoted fiat or crypto currency.
-- ``precision``.
-Optional.
-Takes the form of ``{price: float, amount: float, cost; float}``.
-- ``limits``.
-Optional.
-Takes the form of ``{amount: {min: float, max: float}, price: {min: float, max: float}, cost: {min: float, max: float}}``.
 -  ``info``.
 An associative array of non-common market properties, including fees, rates, limits and other general market information.
 The internal info array is different for each particular market, its contents depend on the exchange.
+-  ``precision``.
+The amounts of decimal digits accepted in order values by exchanges upon order placement for price, amount and cost.
+-  ``limits``.
+The minimums and maximums for prices, amounts (volumes) and costs (where cost = price \* amount).

+*The ``precision`` and ``limits`` params are currently under heavy development, some of these fields may be missing here and there until the unification process is complete.
+This does not influence most of the orders but can be significant in extreme cases of very large or very small orders.*

 Loading Markets
 ---------------